joshbegley/nyt-latest/README.md

 **Trump Calls Officials Handling Los Angeles Wildfires ‘Incompetent’**\
-`Governor Gavin Newsom and the city authorities have invited President-elect Donald J. Trump to tour the devastation, but he has not publicly responded.`\
+`Governor Gavin Newsom and the county authorities have invited President-elect Donald J. Trump to tour the devastation, but he has not publicly responded.`\
 https://nytimes.com/2025/01/12/us/trump-los-angeles-fire-newsom-bass.html

 **Live Updates: Weary L.A.
 Endures a Sixth Day of Massive Fires**\